-What did fashion brands do before Instagram?
-It seems almost unfathomable at this point that ever existed in an entirely IRL state given the extent to which the industry thrives on the Facebook-owned platform and its 1 billion users.
-To be exact, Instagram – and its heavy dose of influencer marketing – routinely drives brand awareness and product discovery for fashion entities ranging from young, emerging brands to Paris-based powerhouses like Gucci and Louis Vuitton, and leads to sales, so much so that it has given rise to a new brands of brands – coined “Insta brands” –that rely on the platform as a primary jumping off point.
+What did brands do before Instagram?
+It seems almost unfathomable that fashion brands, for instance, ever existed in an entirely non-digital state given the extent to which the industry relies on the Facebook-owned platform and its more than 1 billion actively monthly users.
+To be exact, Instagram – and its sheer saturation with influencer marketing – routinely drives brand awareness and product discovery for fashion and luxury entities ranging from young, emerging brands to Paris-based powerhouses like Gucci and Louis Vuitton, and leads to sales, so much so that it has given rise to a new brands of brands – coined “Insta brands” – that rely almost exclusively on the platform as a primary jumping off point.

-3. Instagram can give away or sell your content
+3. To be exact: Instagram can give away or sell your content

 4. It can use your content for its own purposes